CVM Series Analog Mixer: The Cerwin-Vega CVM-1224FX-USB 12ch

 Main & Monitoring Outputs: The mixer uses dual 3-pin XLR

 jacks to deliver stereo output of the mixed signal to your power amplifier

 driving your main speakers or powered speakers.
 The mixer also includes 1/4"

 phone jacks to output a stereo mixed signal to your monitoring system.
 In

 addition, there is a 1/4" headphone jack to monitor the mixed signal with a pair

+of headphones.
 Gain & Level Control:

 The Cerwin-Vega CVM-1224FX-USB features the

 - Gain Control: According to the level of the input